jwadhams/merge-a-trois/README.md

 //['APPLE', 'banana']
 ```

+Here the algorithm ignores that B's addition was made to the front of the array.
-The merge assumes elements in numeric arrays *do not* need to keep their index key.
-(The algorithm preserves order, and the contents of A are sequenced before additions to B.)
+ (The algorithm preserves order within a change set, and the contents of A are sequenced before additions to B.)

 ```php
 $a = $b = $original = ['apple'];